 It's a strange time of life at the moment with all that is happening around the world due to COVID-19.
 With so much stress and uncertainty comes a lot of worry and anxiety.
-Those who haven't experienced anxiety in the past may now also be having anxious thoughts.
+Those who haven't experienced anxiety in the past may now be having anxious thoughts.
 You're not alone, we're all in this together feeling new and different emotions and experiencing things that usually belong in a movie.

-Although many of us are still in lockdown, there are still numerous outlets that are available to you at any time if you need further help and advice.
+During lockdown, there are still numerous outlets that are available to you at any time if you need further help and advice.
 Here are some tips which may also help...

 Foundations of health.

-To be able to function adequately, our bodies require food, water and rest.
+To be able to function adequately, our bodies require nutrition, hydration and adequate rest.
 Choose whole and natural foods as much as possible as these provide the body with the essential nutrients it needs.
 Limit alcohol, sugar, high fat and processed foods as these can all negatively affect our mood.
 There is much research on the positive effects of the Mediterranean diet on mental health as it includes high amounts of foods which are beneficial for brain health.
 Here you'll find more information on the Mediterranean diet.

 A popular anxiety management technique, mindfulness is a type of meditation where you become more aware of your senses to bring you back to the present.
-Mindfulness can be practiced on a daily basis to minimise anxiety or, in those moments when we get caught up with our emotions, it can help us through by redirecting our thoughts.
+Mindfulness can be practiced on a daily basis to minimise anxiety or, in those moments when we get caught up with our emotions, it can help us through anxious feelings by redirecting our thoughts.
 To practice mindfulness take a few moments to close your eyes and notice your surroundings.
 What can you hear?
-Peoples' voices, the heater blowing out air, cars vroom-ing past, dogs barking in the background, an aeroplane going over...
+Peoples' voices, cars vroom-ing past, dogs barking in the background, an aeroplane going over...
 What can you smell?
 Flowers in your garden, food cooking on the stove...
 What can you feel?
 Your clothes against your skin, the cold ground that you're standing on, the warm sun that you're sitting in...
 Connect to your senses and guide your mind away from anxious thoughts.

 Working from home.